 Accuracy

-While the conversion factor is accurate to several decimal places, it's important to consider the accuracy of your measuring devices.
-If you are using measuring cups or spoons, they may not be perfectly accurate.
+While the conversion factor is accurate to several decimal places, you'll want to consider the accuracy of your measuring devices.
+Practically speaking, if you are using measuring cups or spoons, they may not be perfectly accurate.
 For the most accurate measurements, use calibrated laboratory glassware, such as graduated cylinders or burettes.

 Common ml to oz Conversions